-Enter the selling price per unit, variable cost per unit, and total number of units sold into the contribution margin calculate.
+Enter the selling price per unit, variable cost per unit, and the total number of units sold into the contribution margin calculator.
 The calculator will display the contribution margin amount and ratio in percentage.

 Contribution Margin Formula